singlebrook/capistrano-recipes/README.md

 Setting up new server(s)
 ------

+1. If capistrano will be used for app deployment, add the following to the :development section of your Gemfile:

+    ```
+    gem 'capistrano', '~> 2.0'
+    gem 'capistrano-ext'
+    ```

-1. If capistrano will be used for app deployment, add `capistrano` and `capistrano-ext` to the :development section of your Gemfile and run `bundle install`.
-Otherwise, run `gem install capistrano capistrano-ext` if you're just using capistrano for server setup.
+  and run `bundle install`.
+Otherwise, run `gem install capistrano -v 2.15.5 capistrano-ext` if you're just using capistrano for server setup.
 2. Run `capify .` to bootstrap your application for Capistrano.
 3. `git submodule add -b ubuntu12.04 git@github.com:singlebrook/capistrano-recipes.git config/install/recipes`
 4. `git submodule update --init`